mmcco/ssh-auth-methods/README.md

-SSH protection software like [SSHGuard](http://www.sshguard.net/) and [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) will probably find your requests suspect even though they don't attempt to feign authentication.
+SSH protection software like [SSHGuard](http://www.sshguard.net/) and [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) will probably find your connections suspect even though they don't attempt authentication.
 I know SSHGuard does, as some of my own servers started blocking my test server.
 This may even lead to the IP address used being added to a blacklist if this software reports offenders.
 So exercise restraint, and consider using a [dirt-cheap VPS](http://lowendbox.com/).